ipfs-inactive/blog/content/post/79-ipfs-weekly-37.md

 ### 🎉go-ipfs 0.4.19 arrived🎉

-The Go implemntation of IPFS also got some love this quarter, with a new release in March.
-[Version 0.4.19](https://github.com/ipfs/go-ipfs/releases/tag/v0.4.19) includes NEW features like file listing and initializing with random ports, reliablility and perf improvements, plus a pretty significant refactor of CoreAPI.
+The Go implementation of IPFS also got some love this quarter, with a new release in March.
+[Version 0.4.19](https://github.com/ipfs/go-ipfs/releases/tag/v0.4.19) includes NEW features like file listing and initializing with random ports, reliabilility and perf improvements, plus a pretty significant refactor of CoreAPI.

 ### The ✨new✨ IPFS Desktop

 Springtime also saw [a new release of the IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop/releases/tag/v0.7.1), which, in case you missed it, is the [menubar app](https://github.com/ipfs-shipyard/ipfs-desktop) that allows you to access IPFS straight from the desktop instead of having to deal with that command line business.
 Check it out!

-## Video recaps
+## Remember these IPFS videos?

 *What better way to catch up on Q1 than by the videos that have helped the community learn more about IPFS?
 Here’s what was shared so far:*